Sex Robot Industry [New 2024 Data]

 #3 Breathing technology introduced (February 2021)

-Despite this technological breakthrough making headlines all the way back in 2019, it was unfortunately just based on rumors and publically announced “plans” by the sex robot company, AI-AITech.
+Despite this technological breakthrough making headlines back in 2019, it was unfortunately just based on rumors and publically announced “plans” by the sex robot company, AI-AITech.

 However, in early 2021 the company could proudly announce its first robot with the technology incorporated.